shoubamzlibap/mud/README.md

 The `setup.sh` script will install several packages via yum, and also some python packages via pip that are not yet in the official fedora repos.
-`setup.sh` will create a database and a user for mud and dejavu.
+`setup.sh` will create a database and a database user for mud and dejavu.
 It also creates a `settings.py` file, which contains among others a variable called `music_base_dir`, which should be set accordingly.